MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/wavealltrue.md

 ---
 # <a name="waveactivealltrue-function"></a>Funzione WaveActiveAllTrue

-Restituisce true se l'espressione è true in tutte le corsie attive nell'ondata corrente.
+Restituisce true se l'espressione è true in tutte le corsie attive nell'onda corrente.

 ## <a name="syntax"></a>Sintassi